denten-books/plain-text/3-format.md

-dialectic of the concept itself became merely the conscious reflex of the dialectical motion of the real world and the dialectic of Hegel was placed upon its head; or rather, turned off its head, on which it was standing before, and placed on its feet again" (44).  p5
+dialectic of the concept itself became merely the conscious reflex of the dialectical motion of the real world and the dialectic of Hegel was placed upon its head; or rather, turned off its head, on which it was standing before, and placed on its feet again" (44).p5

+[^ln3-domlayer]: The DOM technically exists at the application layer of the OSI model.

 [^ln3-w3c]: The International Standards Organization (ISO) in the case of OSI, the Internet Engineering Task Force in the case of TCP/IP, and the World Wide Web Consortium (W3C) in the case of the DOM.